 - Work with your high school guidance counselor to make sure that the college courses you plan to take do not conflict with your high school courses, employment, and extracurricular activities.

 - An exceptional grade point average is required to be considered for dual enrollment admission.
-You must have a recalculated GPA of 3.2 or higher.
-You will also need to a letter of recommendation with your application.
+You must have a GPA of 3.2 or higher.

 - You will receive a letter from the Office of Undergraduate Admissions notifying you of your acceptance.
 You can receive your student ID and parking pass in the University Pavilion during the first week of classes.
 (If you have registered for Math 111 or English 111, you will need to contact the Academic Advising and Career Center to schedule an appointment to complete your placement.)

-- Once you’ve completed your first semester, your grades will be sent to your high school, provided we have received your grade release form.
+- Once you’ve completed your first semester, your grades will be sent to your high school.
 These grades will begin your college record and will stay with you for the duration of your college career.